MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/auto-populate-data-into-quickcreate.md

-## Enable quick create for the case entity
+## Enable quick create for a case table

 1. From your app, go to **Settings** > **Advanced Settings**.